cdl-geneseo/r/sections/03-importing-data.md

 One file format is a CSV (comma-separated values) and the other is Excel (xlsx).
 I included two typical formats to provide an opportunity to import two different file formats.

-There are two methods to navigate to the downloaded files:
+There are three methods to navigate to the downloaded files:

 1. Directory-based approach: set the working directory within *R* before importing data.
 2. File-chooser approach: choose the working directory with a file selection window.
+3. URL approach: specify the URL of a file stored remotely

 If you choose the directory-based approach, first check the current working directory with **getwd()** and then set the working directed with **setwd()** to the location where the data files are located.